timgit/pg-boss/docs/readme.md

 ## `publish(event, data, options)`

 Publish an event with optional data and options (Same as `send()` args).
-Looks up all subscriptions for the event and sends jobs to all those queues.
-Returns an array of job ids.
+Looks up all subscriptions for the event and sends to each queue.

 ## `subscribe(event, name)`